Q: What are the registration dates?

 Q: When is the last day to reserve hotel rooms?

-A: The Woodlands Hotel & Suites and The Governor's Inn will stop taking reservations on Date TBA or when our block is full.
+A: The Woodlands Hotel & Suites and The Governor's Inn will stop taking reservations on Date October 9th or when our block is full.
 We will inform our sponsors and faculty advisors when the conference lodging block is full, and will provide recommendations for additional lodging that is convenient to our campus.

 Q: Can I pay with a credit card or bank transfer?